-Family apprehensions also became a significantly higher percentage of total apprehensions in FY2018.
-As Figure 4 shows, family unit apprehensions have surged from 3.1 percent of total southwest border apprehensions in FY2012 to 60.3 percent1 in FY2018.
-In contrast, unaccompanied children (UACs) and individual apprehensions formed only 39.6 percent of all apprehensions in the same fiscal year, suggesting that families fleeing from Central America have completely changed the composition of the migrants arriving at the U.S.-Mexico border over the last three years.
+Family apprehensions also became a higher percentage of total apprehensions in FY2018.
+As Figure 4 shows, family unit apprehensions have surged from 3.1 percent of total southwest border apprehensions in FY2012 to 27 percent in FY2018.
+In contrast, unaccompanied children (UACs) and individual apprehensions formed only 39.6 percent of all apprehensions in the same fiscal year, suggesting that families fleeing from Central America have changed the composition of the migrants arriving at the U.S.-Mexico border over the last three years

 Figure 4: Breakdown of Different Categories of Southwest Border Apprehensions (FY2012-FY2018)